Nation stunned to learn schools that charge $50,000 per year unfairly favour rich people - The Beaverton

 LOS ANGELES — In the wake of revelations that dozens of individuals have used fraudulent schemes to gain their admission to top universities, Americans are reporting utter shock at the discovery that a number of top schools with yearly tuition costs of approximately $50,000 have been made more accessible to wealthy students than middle or working-class ones.

-Outrage soon followed the that had paid large sums of money for consultants to improve their children’s applications through fraudulent means, such as faking SAT scores and bribing university administrators.
-This—and this alone—would be the factor that unfairly secured them spots in schools at which a ’s degree costs over four times the average American’s yearly income.
+Outrage soon followed the that had paid large sums of money for consultants to improve their children’s applications through fraudulent means, such as faking SAT scores and bribing administrators.
+This—and this alone—would be the factor that unfairly secured them spots in schools at which a bachelor’s degree costs over four times the average American’s yearly income.

-“Mostly, I try keep my chin up and have a ‘bootstraps’ attitude toward getting the best education I can,” Laura Newman, a sophomore at the University of Akron, told reporters.
-“Sure, I started working 20 hours a week at a drug store during junior year of high so I could save enough money to make work,” said Newman, whose yearly tuition is $10,509, “but so do a lot of —why complain?”
+“Mostly, I try keep my chin up and have a ‘bootstraps’ attitude toward getting the best I can,” Laura Newman, a sophomore at the University of Akron, told reporters.
+“Sure, I started working 20 hours a week at a drug store during junior year of high school so I could save enough money to make work,” said Newman, whose yearly tuition is $10,509, “but so do a lot of —why complain?”

 “But when I heard—for the first time—that extremely rich kids have this huge unearned advantage, really made me mad,” Newman added.